bbc/psammead/packages/components/psammead-episode-list/README.md

 ### Components: `EpisodeList.Episode`

 The `EpisodeList.Episode` component is responsible for rendering the play icon, and a collection of child elements that describe the episode.

+Child elements with a class name containing `--hover` will receive `::hover` styling, which currently will apply a `text-decoration` of `underline`.

 ### Components: `EpisodeList.Image`